upsun/demo-js/README.md

 1. Name the project, and provide a region for it to be deployed.
     Keep the **Production environment name** as the default `main`.
     Consider selecting a **Green region** (indicated with a green leaf) where carbon impact is lowest.
-1. Followow the instructions on the resulting screen to:
+1. Follow the instructions on the resulting screen to:
     - Install the Upsun CLI
     - Clone this repository